 Number of Tables: Six tables with three or more working at busy times.

 Closed Room or Open to Casino?
 The room is fairly open to the rest of the casino, and close to the main entrance.
-It is also close to slots that makes for a lot of noise.

 How Crowded is the Room?
 Medium, not too bad, but they have a huge hotel to suck from the fill seats.
 So, I guess what we're saying is there is always a game, and there is rarely a wait.